-Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on City property or City right-of-way by City staff.
+Agenda Item G-2 - Resolution of the City Commission adopting a policy regarding removal of trees on

 Mayor Valdes-Fauli: That is not the question.
 The question is, have you ever cut a healthy tree.

 Assistant Public Works Director Dannemiller: No, not to my...